 - delirium tremens

-Alcohol withdrawal symptoms may start as early as eight hours after a person’s last drink, and can last for several weeks.
+Alcohol withdrawal symptoms may start as early as eight hours after a person’s last drink and can last for several weeks.
 Generally, alcohol withdrawals peak around 72 hours.
-Individual withdrawal symptoms vary based on a person’s age, amount of wine consumed and their gender.
+Individual withdrawal symptoms vary based on a person’s age, the amount of wine consumed and their gender.

 Medically-Supervised Alcohol Detoxification

 After suffering from the abuse and neglect that often come with an alcohol addiction, a body needs healing.
 A medically-supervised detoxification (medical detox) helps patients overcome the physical addiction to alcohol.
 Medical detox works to remove the unwanted chemical (alcohol) out of the body, and restore physical and nutritional balance.

 Medical detox helps to reduce withdrawal symptoms, prevent complications during withdrawal, and prepare a patient for behavioral treatment.
 Detox is often considered a vital first step to alcohol treatment and may be required for the safety of a patient.

 Treatment For Wine Addiction

 The first step to quitting wine, for many, is to admit that they have a problem and entertain the idea that it may not be possible to quit without help.
 Wine affects each person differently, and for some, it becomes too much for their body and mind to handle.
 No two cases of alcohol addiction are exactly the same.